 I like to add welt cord or empty welt for a professional finish.

-Sewing Tutorial: this video demonstrates how to create a pleated corner on a throw pillow.
+Sewing Tutorial: In this video, Susan Woodcock demonstrates how to create a pleated corner on a throw pillow.
+You can use this same technique when making a back cushion cover.
 Keep in mind the suggested pleat measurement might have to be increased depending your cushion’s size and insert thickness.

 Knife Edge Back Cushions

 When it comes to throw pillow covers, the ultimate knife edge design has crisp, smooth edges and sharp, squared corners.
 No seam detail.
 Invisible zipper.
 The look is clean and polished when light to medium weight fabrics are used.

 However, for back cushion covers in a washable medium to heavyweight fabric, a knife edge design takes on a slightly different look: